wp-plugins/jabber-feed/readme.txt

 = Detailed Features =

+* Connection with SRV records, TLS if available and known authentication mechanisms (in this order of preference): Digest-MD5, CramMD5, PLAIN, ANONYMOUS.
 * Posts are published on the subnode posts/ of the given pubsub node;
 * Comments are published on the subnode comments/<id> with <id> being the id of the corresponding post;